 What is Modified Adjusted Gross Income (MAGI)?

 The Modified Adjusted Gross Income (MAGI) is a measure used by the Internal Revenue Service (IRS) to determine if a taxpayer is eligible for certain deductions or contributions to a Roth IRA.
-The IRA also uses MAGI to determine if a taxpayer is eligible for certain tax benefits and income tax credits.
+The IRA also uses MAGI to determine if a taxpayer is eligible for certain educational tax benefits and income tax credits.

 For example, the IRS determines the eligibility for premium tax credits for income that does not exceed 400% of the federal poverty line.
 The modified adjusted gross income is also used to determine eligibility for subsidized health insurance plans and income-based Medicaid.
 Generally, MAGI is not included in the tax return form, and taxpayers must compute the numbers on their own.

 - The modified adjusted gross income (MAGI) is calculated by taking the adjusted gross income and adding back certain allowable deductions.

 - The IRS uses MAGI to determine if a taxpayer is eligible to make certain tax deductions, tax credits, or retirement plans.

 - MAGI also determines if a person is eligible for income-based health insurance coverage on a health insurance exchange.

 When calculating MAGI, it is important to recognize that the modified adjusted gross income (MAGI) and the adjusted gross income (AGI) are two different concepts.
 AGI is determined by getting the total income for the year, less certain deductible expenses.
 AGI takes into account various incomes such as wages, retirement income, rental income, farm income, investment income, and business income.